Tanu22srivastava/pizza-real-time/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request to the repository.

-## The payment option is not workinh now as Stripe is not working in India, the updated payment option will be updated soon.
+## The payment option is not working now as Stripe is not working in India, the updated payment option will be updated soon.